 Beppu is one of the most famous hot spring resorts in Japan.
-The city is blessed by as many as eight different springs, named Beppu, Kannawa, Myoban, Kankaiji, Hamawaki, Kamegawa, Horita and Shibaseki, each featuring public baths and ryokan with bathing facilities.
-Together they produce more hot spring water than any other resort in the country.
+The city is blessed by as many as eight different springs, named Beppu Onsen, Kannawa Onsen, Myoban Onsen, Kankaiji Onsen, Hamawaki Onsen, Kamegawa Onsen, Horita Onsen and Shibaseki Onsen, each featuring public baths and ryokan with bathing facilities.
+Together they produce more hot spring water than any other onsen resort in the country.

 What sets Beppu apart from other onsen resorts is not only its abundance of thermal waters, but also the wide range of bath types that can be enjoyed there.
-Asides from conventional hot water baths, Beppu offers sand baths, where bathers are buried in naturally heated sand, steam baths that are heated by the steam of a hot spring and mud baths which are basically muddy hot water baths.
+Aside from conventional hot water baths, Beppu offers sand baths where bathers are buried in naturally heated sand, steam baths that are heated by the steam of a hot spring, and mud baths which are basically muddy hot water baths.

-The tourist desk at Beppu Station provides foreign tourists with lists of public baths.
-Below is our own list of a few of the city's best baths.
+The tourist desk at Beppu Station provides foreign tourists with lists of public baths, while below you will find our own list of a few of the city's best.
 More baths can be found in nearby Yufuin.

 Tanayu is the main hot spring facility of the Suginoi Hotel, a leading ryokan in town.
-It offers elegant outdoor pools on the building's roof with spectacular, unobstructed views over the city.
-In 2010, Aqua Garden, a rare hot spring facility to be enjoyed in swim suits, was opened next to Tanayu.
+The massive complex offers elegant outdoor pools on the building's roof with spectacular, unobstructed views over the city.
+Visitors can also use the mixed-gender Aqua Garden hot spring facility next door which is enjoyed in bathing suits.

-This run down but atmospheric public bath complex offers a wide range of baths, including rare mud baths, steam baths and conventional hot water baths.
+This run down, yet atmospheric public bath complex is an onsen enthusiasts' favorite and offers rare mud baths and steam baths in addition to conventional hot water baths.
 While the indoor baths are gender separated, the outdoor zone is partly mixed.

 First constructed in 1879, Takegawara Spa is Beppu's most famous bath house, offering sand and regular baths in an atmosphere of the past.
 Note that the building is partially surrounded by a red light district.